 - 2 chopped scallions, for garnish

-- In a bowl combine the ground beef, salt, pepper, 1 ½ teaspoons of the Worcestershire sauce, chopped onion, and garlic.
+- In a bowl combine the ground beef, chopped onion, garlic, 1 ½ teaspoons of the Worcestershire sauce, salt and pepper.
 Gently mix with your hands or a wooden spoon until just combined.
 Be careful not to overmix.
-Form beef mixture into four equal-size patties about ½ inch thick.
+Form the beef mixture into four equal-size patties about ½ inch thick.
 Place the patties on a plate, cover with plastic wrap, and transfer to the refrigerator to rest for 20 minutes.

 - While the patties are resting, add 1 tablespoon of the oil to a large skillet set over medium heat.
-When the oil is hot, add the onion wedges and saute until almost translucent, 5 to 7 minutes.
+When the oil is hot, add the onion wedges and sauté until almost translucent, 5 to 7 minutes.
 They'll break apart and no longer resemble wedges, but that's fine.
 Turn the heat to low and continue cooking for 10 minutes, stirring often, until they are soft, browned, and caramelized.
 Transfer to a bowl and set aside.

 - Add another 1 tablespoon of the oil to the skillet and set it over medium heat.
-Carefully swirl the hot oil around the pan to evenly coat it, then gently place the patties in the pan, leaving room around each one.
+Carefully swirl the hot oil around the pan to evenly coat it, then gently place the burger patties in the pan, leaving space between them.
 Cook until browned, about 4 minutes on each side.
 Using a spatula, remove the patties and transfer to a clean plate to rest.
-Cover with foil to keep the patties hot while you make the gravy.
+Cover tightly with foil to keep the patties hot while you make the gravy.

-- Place 1 cup cooked rice on each plate and top in this order with 1 patty, some gravy, 1 fried egg, and chopped green onions before serving.
+- Place 1 cup cooked rice on each plate and top in this order with 1 cooked burger patty, ¼ of the gravy, 1 fried egg, and chopped scallions to garnish.
+Serve immediately.